Community-led DFV Action Plans in Aboriginal and Torres Strait Islander communities

-Queensland has committed $2.1 million over 3.5 years to support development of the community-led action plans and trial Specialist DFV Workers in the Aboriginal and Torres Strait Islander Family Wellbeing Services (refer to separate initiative).
+Queensland is committed to supporting development of the community-led action plans and trial Specialist DFV Workers in the Aboriginal and Torres Strait Islander Family Wellbeing Services (refer to separate initiative).

 There are many factors which contribute to domestic and family violence in Aboriginal and Torres Strait Islander communities.
 We know that self-determination, community leadership and community driven action are central to success and sustainability for DFV-related initiatives.

 This was an action under Queensland’s Framework for Action – Reshaping our Approach to Aboriginal and Torres Strait Islander Domestic and Family Violence, released in May 2019 (See separate initiative).
 The framework provides a clear statement of our commitment to a new way of working with Aboriginal and Torres Strait Islander peoples to address domestic and family violence, towards the vision of Aboriginal and Torres Strait Islander families and communities living free from violence and enabled and supported to undertake healing.

 The framework sets out strategies and actions to achieve the vision, including new actions to be delivered in 2019-21.
 It acknowledges the strengths within Aboriginal and Torres Strait Islander communities to address domestic and family violence, and supports Aboriginal and Torres Strait Islander peoples to determine what, when and how services and responses are needed in their communities.